 42s Sydney Ballast motor.
 Built in 1907 by the NSW Government Tramways.
 Used by the NSW Government Railways as L707 Overhead Line car from 1926 to 1980.
 Acquired in 1981 and relaunched in 2009.
 In use as a Works Car.

 99u Sydney Overhead Line Car.
-Built by Meadowbank Manufacturing Co. in 1913.
-Acquired in 1959, in use as a Works Car.
+Built by Meadowbank Manufacturing Company in 1913.
+Acquired in 1958.
+In use as a Works Car.

 134s Sydney Scrubber Car.
-Built by Ritchie Bros. in 1899 as a D-type Passenger car.
-Converted to a Scrubber car in 1930.
+Built by Ritchie Bros. in 1899 as D class passenger car 102.
+Converted to a scrubber car in 1930.
 Scrubber cars use Carborundum blocks to ‘scrub’ the railhead clear of debris.
 Acquired in 1961.
 Used in 1978/9 to clean the Eastern Suburbs Railway tracks.
 Used in 1983 for a similar purpose along the Cronulla line.
 Used in 1997 to ‘scrub’ the tracks around Haymarket for the new Light Rail line.
-Display hall, operational when required.
+Operational when required.

-141s Sydney Breakdown car.
-Built by Meadowbank Manufacturing Co. in 1911 as O 1030, converted to a Breakdown car in 1955.
-Acquired in 1964, operational in occasional service.
+141s Sydney Breakdown Car.
+Built by Meadowbank Manufacturing Company in 1911 as O 1030.
+Converted to a Breakdown car in 1955.
+Acquired in 1962.
+Operational in occasional service.

 Buses & Trolley Buses

-AEC 3-Axle Double-Deck Trolleybus No.19 Built in 1937 by Ritchie Bros Pty Ltd. Acquired by the Museum in 1978, its body was re-built, and partly fitted out, by apprentices of the then State Rail in Chullora from 1982-1988.
+AEC 3-Axle Double-Deck Trolleybus No.19 Built in 1937 by Ritchie Bros Pty Ltd. Acquired by the Museum in 1978.
+Re-built and partly fitted out, by apprentices of the then State Rail in Chullora from 1982-1988.
 Sydney’s last remaining double-deck trolley-bus.